Supporting App for AXL | Installation Notes

 | ciscoaxl listPhone name="SEP%" columns="name,description"

 NOTE if your CUCM deployment is enormous you might want to filter that test down to a smaller subset of phones by changing SEP%” to something more targeted.
 For instance SEP0123%” will only match hardphones phones that have MAC addresses starting with 0123”.
+Or something like CSF*” would find all Windows Jabber clients.

 Next Steps